The primary NetFirm CS administrator is the person who was designated as your firm�s NetFirm CS administrator on the purchase agreement.

 To give the user access to selected client portals, click the Selected button under the Access Permission heading, mark the checkboxes for the appropriate client portals, and click ENTER.

 If a firm administrator gives a NetStaff CS user access to the View Client Portal area but not to the NetClient CS area, the client identification information is read only, the Settings and Permissions sections are hidden, and the buttons for adding and deleting users are disabled.
 Web Builder CS Adds a Web Builder CS button to the navigation pane.
 Through this button, the user can access Web Builder CS administration and maintain your firm’s website.
 The Web Builder CS checkbox is present only if your firm is licensed for classic Web Builder CS.
-Web Employee/ESS
+Employee Self-Service

 - If you marked the NetClient CS checkbox but the NetStaff CS user should not have access to all client portals, highlight NetClient CS in the list on the left, click the Selected button under the Access Permissions heading, and mark the checkboxes for the client portals that the user needs to access.